Gianluca Frabotta

 Coming through the youth system, Frabotta began his career at Bologna, who loaned him to Renate in 2018 and Pordenone in 2019.
 He joined Juventus in 2019, playing for their second team Juventus U23, before being made part of the first team in 2020.

 Frabotta had represented Italy at youth level since 2017.

 Club career

 Bologna

-Frabottta received a few call-ups to the bench in Bologna's in Serie A games for the 2016–17 and 2017–18 seasons; however, did not make any appearances for the side.
+Frabotta received a few call-ups to the bench in Bologna's in Serie A games for the 2016–17 and 2017–18 seasons; however, did not make any appearances for the side.

 Loan to Renate

 On 21 June 2018, Frabotta was signed by Serie C side Renate on a season-long loan deal.
 On 29 July he made his debut for Renate as a substitute replacing Giacomo Caccin in the 63rd minute of a 2–0 home defeat against Rezzato in the first round of Coppa Italia.
 On 16 September he made his Serie C debut as a starter in a 2–0 away win over Sambenedettese, he was replaced by Lorenzo Saporetti in the 72nd minute.
 One week later he played his first entire match for Renate, a 2–1 away defeat against Pordenone.
 In January 2019, Frabotta was re-called to Bologna leaving Renate with 13 appearances and 2 assists.